together-science/nerdamer-prime/README.md

 The license is unchanged, everything is free under MIT terms.

+The npm js installation point is now to `npm i nerdamer-prime`.

 Our intentions:

 To keep Nerdamer in good repair, and make improvements where we need them and where we can.
 Mostly bug fixes.
 If you investigate